 Laundry Room / Mudroom Makeover Reveal: From a chaotic and messy space to an organized and beautiful one with built-in lockers and storage solutions, shiplap, concrete, leather, brass and wood accents.

 Our Laundry Room / Mudroom has an entrance to the garage, and also a door into our dining room.
 It’s right at the front of the house, and completely visible from the front door and open concept dining room beside it if the door is open.
-When ever we have company I’m always the nagging wife and mother whisper yelling at my family to close the Laundry Room door!
+Whenever we have company I’m always the nagging wife and mother whisper yelling at my family to close the Laundry Room door!

 He measured up for it the first day, and built the custom forms to create it for the space.
 When it was dry and cured enough to install, it was a tiny bit nerve wracking.
 Working with concrete always is since it’s so heavy, and very breakable as you try to manipulate it into place.
 But, his measurements were perfect and it went into place perfectly.
 It’s reinforced underneath with steel rods so it’s also perfectly stable and worry free now that it’s in.
 We designed it so that it stuck out enough to be used as a seat to put your shoes on, but also so it can be stood on to reach the high cabinets above it.
+It adds so much personality to the entire room.

 I love the colour, and texture it adds to the space, and certainly elevates the whole built-in.